 Kubernetes, also known as “K8s”, is an open-source technology for container orchestration.
 It offers a strong architecture for handling workloads and services that are containerized.
 The main features of Kubernetes are as follows:

-• Container Management: Kubernetes automates deployment, scaling, descaling, and load balancing of containers.
-It ensuresyour containerized apps execute when and where you want them to by acting as a helmsman.
+- Container Management: The deployment, scaling, descaling, and load balancing of containers are all automated by Kubernetes.
+It makes sure your containerized apps execute when and where you want them to by acting as a helmsman.

 Benefits of Kubernetes: